 Archive for March 2012

-For this eighth edition of the Friday Slot, Chillin’Competition has interviewed Johan Ysewyn (Clifford Chance).
+For this eighth edition of the Friday Slot, Chillin’Competition has interviewed Johan Ysewyn (Covington).
 Our readers willing to improve their presentation skills should once attend Johan’s seminar on cartel law at the Brussels School of Competition (BSC).
 With his partner in crime Ewoud Sakkers, they have managed to craft a real attractive seminar which combines high-level competition law teaching with role-playing.
 Both instructive and hilarious.
 And each year, the students’ evaluation reach sky-high levels.
 All of this to just say that the powerful and humourous Johan denotes within the grey world of the legal community.
 We are immensely proud to have him on this slot.
 Enjoy!

 PS: In a gesture of solidarity with our fellow Spanish professor who got sued for defamation on his blog, Chillin’Competition will be closed next week.
 This decision has nothing to do with the fact that Alfonso will be away in Croatia with ‘Ms Lamadrid’ nor with the fact that I will be skiing in France.